ixofoundation/ixo-signx/README.md

 ## 💻 Usage

 The SignX SDK offers a client class, SignX, to facilitate secure and streamlined interactions between client applications, a mobile app, and the SignX server.
-This setup simplifies mobile-to-web authentication and transaction signing on the IXO blockchain.
+This setup simplifies mobile-to-web authentication and transaction signing on the IXO blockchain as well as secure data passing.

 ### Initialization